oskarlundemo/Liftlytics/README.md

 Axios – as the primary HTTP client for making API requests and integrating with backend services.

+TypeScript – to add static typing, improve code reliability, and enhance the developer experience.

 This project helped me deepen my understanding of data-driven applications, combining interactive visual feedback with secure, scalable backend functionality.

 ## 📌 Project Overview